I did core exercises at home every day for 2 weeks - and they did more than make my abs stronger

 All of them felt the stretch from the dead bugs, so this can be a great exercise to incorporate into other training programs like strength training for runners or Pilates for strength training as it targets most of the major muscle groups in both the upper and lower body.

-Plank is often named as one of the best total body workouts you can do.
-A study by Pennsylvania State University found that core exercises that activate multiple muscle groups, such as plank, were more effective at maximising strength and improving endurance than isolation core exercises, such as crunches.
+Plank is often named one of the best full-body workouts.
+A study by Pennsylvania State University found core exercises that activate multiple muscle groups, such as plank, were more effective at maximising strength and improving endurance than isolation core exercises, such as crunches.

 2. Doing a plank can lower your blood pressure